jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ['__add__', '__class__', '__contains__', '[934 chars]ill']
         )

-  - the terminal shows a list of :ref:`attributes<AttributeError>` and :ref:`methods<functions>` of a string_
+  - and the terminal shows the list of :ref:`attributes<AttributeError>` and :ref:`methods<functions>` of a string_
   - `unittest.TestCase.maxDiff`_ sets a limit on the number of characters the terminal shows for a difference between two objects.
 There is no limit when it is set to :ref:`None`

-* I copy and paste the values from the terminal into the test, and remove the extra characters ``'E       -  '`` using find and replace
+* I copy and paste the values from the terminal into the test, and remove the extra characters - ``'E       -  '`` using find and replace

   ..
 NOTE::